At a Glance

 Intersection of Harford Creamery and Bradenbaugh Roads, Harford County

-Bradenbaugh Flats refers to an area of Harford County with private land in agricultural production, providing excellent habitat for field birds.
+Bradenbaugh Flats is an area of northwestern Harford County with extensive private land in agricultural production, providing excellent habitat for field birds.
 Viewing is from the roadsides with little traffic to interfere.
-Little Deer Creek and Big Deer Creek are nearby and Turney’s Pond at 4531 Harford Creamery Road has been a great site for waterfowl and some rarities, especially in the late fall and winter.
-The pond is on the east side of Harford Creamery Road, south of Bradenbaugh Road and north of Lemon Road.
+Little Deer Creek and Big Deer Creek are nearby and Turney’s Pond has been a great site for waterfowl and some rarities, especially in the late fall and winter.
+The pond is at 4531 Harford Creamery Road, on the east side of the road, south of Bradenbaugh Road and north of Lemon Road.

-The strategy for birding here is simple: drive the roads in the vicinity of the intersection of Harford Creamery Road and Bradenbaugh Roads, being alert for signs of movement in the fields and pulling your car onto the shoulder at the first opportunity.
-A scope can help in sighting field birds such as Horned Larks and American Pipits.
+The strategy for birding Bradenbaugh Flats is simple: drive the roads in the vicinity of the intersection of Harford Creamery Road and Bradenbaugh Road, being alert for signs of movement in the fields and pulling your car onto the shoulder at the first opportunity.
+You might want to drive with your car windows open, even in winter, to listen for birds; the tinkling calls of Horned Larks and the pip-pip-pip of Pipits can alert you to their presence before you see them.
+A scope can be helpful for scanning fields.
 Be sure to stand off the roadway with your scope.

 Birdlife:

-A woodland just west of Harford Creamery Road and one-quarter mile south of Bradenbaugh Road has had nesting Red-headed Woodpecker (often found throughout the year).
+A woodland just west of Harford Creamery Road and one-quarter mile south of Bradenbaugh Road has had nesting Red-headed Woodpeckers (often found throughout the year).
 However, Red-headed Woodpeckers may move their nest sites from time to time.
-As of this writing (December 2019), the woodpeckers are easiest to find near the intersection of Harford Creamery and Hitchcock Roads.
+Another place to check is near the intersection of Harford Creamery and Hitchcock Roads, or any field or wood edge with snags.

 Parking: